 The standard exterior composite clad finish is warranted for ten years.

 Like exterior finishes, different interior finishes have different levels of coverage.

 Marvin factory-applied interior wood finishes are warranted against finish defects for five years.
-Finish defects include cracking, peeling, delamination, blistering, flaking, excessive chalking, and checking.
+Defects include cracking, peeling, delamination, blistering, flaking, excessive chalking, and checking.
 Checking is when the wood starts to separate or split lengthwise.

-Fading or changing of paint color is also covered for five years under normal interior environmental conditions.
+Fading or changing paint color is also covered under normal interior environmental conditions for five years.
 Factor-applied primer is not covered under warranty.

 The appearance of raised grain in the wood is not considered a defect.

 Aluminum finish interior is warranted against manufacturing defects for 20 years.
 An aluminum interior with an anodized finish is warranted for five years.

 Factory-installed sensors are covered against manufacturing defects for 20 years.
 These sensors do not protect against or prevent property loss or damage, personal injury, or death.